DECK & SYSTEMS

 |ENGINES||2x 1200hp CAT 3512B|

 TROYANDA can accommodate 11 guests in 5 cabins.
 The Master cabin has a king size bed, shower and toilet.
 2 Guest cabins have a double bed, shower and toilet.
-2 Guest cabins have a twin bed, a pullman, shower and toilet.
+1 Guest cabin has a twin bed, a pullman, shower and toilet.
+1 Guest cabin has a twin bed, shower and toilet.
+A separate bed is available in the gym (for a bodyguard or nanny) if needed.
 TROYANDA is fully air conditioned through out.
 Crew has a separate heads and shower.

 All information contained in this site has been provided by third parties, and Charter Index is providing this site on an 'as is' basis, and makes no representations or warranties of any kind with respect to this site or its contents and disclaims all such representations and warranties.
 In addition, Charter Index makes no representations or warranties about the accuracy, completeness or suitability for any purpose of the information and related graphics published in this site.
 The information contained in this site may contain technical inaccuracies or typographical errors.
 All liability of Charter Index howsoever arising for any such inaccuracies or errors is expressly excluded to the fullest extent permitted by law.